joshcutler/gdelt-tools/README.md

 - `--header_sep` like `-p` but for the `-d` file
 - `--country1` country desired in Actor1CountryCode column
 - `--country2` country desired in Actor2CountryCode column
+- `--byquad`, Set to True to count by Quad Class
+- `--bygeo`, Set to True to count by ActorGeo instead of ActorCode
+- `--timeformat`, The time format to pass to strptime, default to "%Y%m%d"

 ### Sampling
 To sample from a file: